nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 nvidia::gxf::BooleanSchedulingTerm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A component which acts as a boolean AND term that can be used to control the execution of the entity.
+A component which acts as a Boolean ``AND`` term that can be used to control the execution of the entity.

 * Component ID: e07a0dc4-3908-4df8-8134-7ce38e60fbef
 * Base Type: nvidia::gxf::SchedulingTerm